 His recorded scores can be heard on numerous DVD/Blu-Ray releases, on TCM and on his YouTube channel.
 His indie DVD label Undercrank Productions has released several discs of rare/lost silent films, including films preserved by the Library of Congress.

-Ben is a regular accompanist at classic film festivals around the U.S.A. and in Norway, and performs at universities, museums, and historic theaters.
+Ben is a regular accompanist at classic film festivals around the U.S.A. and internationally, and performs at universities, museums, and historic theaters.
 Ben is the producer and co-founder of The Silent Clowns Film Series, now in its 19th season in NYC.
 Ben has composed film scores for both orchestra and concert band for accompaniment to films by Chaplin and Keaton.
-These scores are performed around the U.S. every year by both professional and school ensembles.
+These scores are performed around the U.S. every year by professional and school ensembles.

-He is currently a Visiting Professor of Film Studies at Wesleyan University.
+Ben Model is currently a Visiting Professor of Film Studies at Wesleyan University.